 The original wiring is typical of small appliance wiring, which is to say, it is reasonably safe.
 This lathe is less powerful than some mixmasters, and the control system is less complex than the speed controls of such machines.
 Nonetheless, it would be nice to have the off-switch completely isolate the motor from the power line instead of simply disconnecting the hot side of the line.
 In theory, the neutral wire should be at ground when no current is flowing, but I have encountered wall outlets that are miswired, with hot and neutral interchanged.
 In such a context, this control wiring leaves the all of the motor wiring hot when the switch is in the off position.
 This would be considered unsafe in the context of larger motors.

-The new motor has a thermal cutoff embedded in the motor windings, as with the original, but its leads are brought out from the motor housing and must be externally connected.
+The new motor has a thermal cutoff embedded in the motor windings, as with the original, but its leads are brought out from the motor housing and must be externally connected and the leads are much finer than the leads to the motor winding.
+This cutoff was added after the motor was made.
 The windings in the new motor are independent and are not identical (the resistances are 8Ω and 20Ω).
 This means that the two windings cannot be combined into the three-wire configuration of the old motor.
 The motor nameplate specifies a 15 µF capacitor; this goes in series with the high resistance winding.
 Reversing the motor is done by reversing the polarity of either motor winding relative to the other.

 Bodine has published the torque versus speed curve for the motor I got.
 This indicates a starting torque 10% above the rated torque and a peak torque that is almost 3 times the rated torque.
 The motor running a lathe is always started with no tool loading, so the only thing it has to do is overcome the inertia of the motor plus headstock plus workpiece.